-Over the course of the year as conditions change, the budget of the Measure BB program is reviewed by staff.
+Over the course of the fiscal year as conditions change, the budget of the Measure BB program is reviewed by staff.
 When changes occur that are outside of the Board approved allocations, staff will prepare an item for Board approval.
 The item is reviewed first by the District's Measure BB Advisory Committee and forwarded to the Board with their recommendation.
 Staff will address the entire program and recommend budget revision for the entire program.

 The voter authorization for Measure BB totaled \$268 million.
 When staff recommends a budget revision they will demonstrate how new allocations are accommodated within that limitation.
 The original budget of the program had contingencies for construction changes and a program reserve for unexpected changes.
-With revisions to the program budget, these amounts will be adjusted.
+With revisions to the program budget, these amounts were adjusted.
 Each year, on a single year basis, staff prepares an annual budget.
 This amount is used to track expenditures in any single year.
-When the budget is reported in this report that annual budget is used to compare with actual expenditures.
-It is not uncommon that expenditures may occur more quickly than expected and an annual budget revision is not completed.
-In this case one might have a discrepancy in the fiscal year annual budget, while the overall program budget is within its limits.
-This did not occur in the 2016-17 fiscal year.
+When the budget is reported in this report the annual budget is used to compare with actual expenditures.

+It is not uncommon that expenditures may occur sooner than expected prior to the annual budget revision being completed.
+In this case, a discrepancy in the fiscal year annual budget may exist, while the overall program budget is within its limits.
+This did not occur in the 2017-18 fiscal year.